The Database Doctor

 Enjoy the rest of your weekend - and don't hesitate to catch me in LinkedIn for the next online fight.

-Oh yeah, if this information is worth paying for - tip me on Patreon.
-Surely, stupid YouTubers can get paid to post content about cats - this blog might be worth a few bucks to you?
+PS: if this information is worth paying for - tip me on Patreon.
+Surely, if stupid YouTubers can get paid to post content about cats - this blog might be worth a few bucks to you?